Martin Rees, Jeweller and Pawnbroker

 Ruby

-Most crystals contain inclusions or fractures which reduce the stone's clarity so good clean stones are highly prized, although sometimes crystalline impurities can be beautiful.
+Most gems contain inclusions or fractures which reduce the stone's clarity, good clean stones are highly prized, crystalline impurities can be beautiful.

 The ancients believed high quality rubies protected the wearer from danger - but the effect would be lost if these stones mixed with lower quality rubies!
 They are July's birthstone.